Tender and tasty Brown Sugar Glazed Carrots are a perfect go-to side dish. Best of all, they only require 4 ingredients!!

-This is definitely our favorite way to cook carrots because it’s so simple, we always have the ingredients on hand, and it’s so quick!
-It only takes me about 10-15 minutes to have these on the table, and it honestly turns out great every single time!
+This is definitely our favorite way to cook carrots because it’s so simple, we always have the ingredients on hand, and it’s quick!
+It only takes me about 10-15 minutes to have these on the table, and it honestly turns out great every single time.

 SIMMER.
-Turn to low and simmer for approximately 6 minutes.
+Turn to low, simmer for approximately 6 minutes.

 EVAPORATE WATER.
-Turn back to high and cook until all the water is evaporated and carrots are tender.
-It took me another 5-6 minutes.
+Turn back to high and cook until all the water is evaporated, and carrots are tender.
+It took me another 5-8 minutes.

 SEASON & SERVE.
 Remove from heat.
-Salt and Pepper, and enjoy!
+Season with salt and pepper, and enjoy!

-Tip: For some extra flavor and texture, add 1/3 cup pine nuts, walnuts or pecans (chopped and toasted) after simmering for 6 minutes.
+Tip: For extra flavor and texture: add ⅓ cup pine nuts, walnuts or pecans (chopped and toasted) after simmering for 6 minutes.

-IN THE SLOW COOKER.
+- IN THE SLOW COOKER.
 Place the carrots in a greased crock pot.
-Combine melted butter, salt, pepper and brown sugar and water.
-Drizzle over carrots and mix until carrots are coated.
-Cook on HIGH for 2-3 hours or until carrots are tender.
+Combine melted butter, salt, pepper, brown sugar and water.
+Drizzle over carrots, mix until carrots are coated.
+Cook on HIGH for 2-3 hours, or until carrots are tender.

 For more favorite side dishes, check out: